CJS-ES6-Module-Transformation-Research/tcppubsub/README.md

 ![tcppubsub icon](/public/tcppubsub.png?raw=true)

 A simple and fast exchange of data between nodejs-apps.
 Use the publish-subscribe-pattern to handle events or use the request-response-pattern to query or serve some data.
-Otherwise, get into a submarine and look for the ocotpus.
+Otherwise, get into a submarine and look for the octopus.

 * [Go to broker](#broker)
 * [Go to member](#member)